Submodular Functions: Learnability, Structure, and Optimization

 The name PMAC stands for ``Probably Mostly Approximately Correct''.
 It is an extension of the PAC model to learning non-negative, real-valued functions, allowing multiplicative error $\alpha$.
 The PAC model for learning boolean functions is precisely the special case when $\alpha=1$.

 In this paper we focus on the PMAC-learnability of submodular functions.
-In this case $\X=\set{0,1}^n$.
+In this case $\X=\set{0,1}^n$ and $\cF$ is the family of all non-negative, monotone, submodular functions.
 We note that it is quite easy to PAC-learn the class of \emph{boolean} submodular functions.
 Details are given in \Appendix{boolean}.
 The rest of this section considers the much more challenging task of PMAC-learning the general class of real-valued, submodular functions.